Wi-Fi survey volatility is many factors

 I posted my rebuttal on Twitter using a different capture method where I used TCPDUMP to capture a PCAP trace and graphed the RSSI levels.
 You can see from the histogram that -40 and -41 dBm account for nearly 94% of the RSSI readings.
 I captured 1000 UDP packets/second using one Wi-Fi device to blast UDP broadcasts and another Linux computer with the Atheros AR9271 802.11 USB adapter with a standard 6-inch omni-directional whip antenna.
 This Atheros adapter supports promiscuous mode, monitor mode, and Packet Injection in Linux with default drivers.
 The capture computer was roughly 10 feet from the transmit device.

-Now had I simply computed the maximum range variation of the results, I would have graphed an 8 dBm variation which is inline with Keith’s data.
-But you can see that from a Wireless Survey perspective which is what WLAN Pros care about, the relevant range is -40 to -42 dBm and everything else is mostly irrelevant because they’re so rare. -41 dBm would also correlate to the fastest modulation (MCS) Wi-Fi transmission speeds.
+Had I simply plotted maximum variation of the results, I would have graphed an 8 dBm variation which is in line with Keith’s data.
+But the relevant range is -40 to -42 dBm and everything outside that range is less than 2% of the time. -41 dBm would also correlate to the fastest modulation (MCS) Wi-Fi transmission speeds.

 Measuring the RSSI of SSID beacons